theundergroundsorcerer/RaylibSwift/Readme.md

 # RaylibSwift

 Experimental bindings for Raylib for modern Swift and recent versions of Raylib.

-At the moment of writing, this is used for personal hobby projects by the author.
+## ⚠️ IMPORTANT: Development Status

+**EARLY DEVELOPMENT - NOT RECOMMENDED FOR PRODUCTION USE**

+This project is in active, early-stage development with frequent breaking changes.
+The API is unstable and subject to significant modifications without notice.
+It is currently used primarily for the author's personal hobby projects.

 ## Acknowledgments